Credit from Other Institutions

 Mission College will accept "as completed" the required units and proficiency of General Education needed for an Associate in Arts or Associate in Science degree from a U.S regionally accreditited institution under the following parameters:

-- The student has completed all the requirements and has been granted an associate's degree from a California Community Colllege or a baccalaureate degree from a U.S. regionally accredited institution.
+- The student has completed all the requirements and has been granted an associate's degree or a baccalaureate degree from a U.S. regionally accredited institution.

 - Per Title 5, §55063, the earned degree confirms completion of English Composition and Intermediate Algebra (or higher).